-Verify that the numbers are the same.
-If the numbers are not the same, there are files missing.
+If any of the compared hash values do not match, one or more corrupt files exist.
 In this case, you can do one of the following:

 - a.
-Copy the missing files. - i) Determine which files are missing.
-The 730PROD1 DVDIMAGE file contains a list of all of the files that should have been copied. - ii) Copy each of the the missing files from DISC 1 of the z/VM Product Package installation media by repeating substep "8" on page 138, replacing:
+If the files were corrupted during the upload, copy the damaged files from DISC 1 of the z/VM Product Package installation media using one of the following methods: - i) Copy the files individually, by repeating substep "8" on page 138, replacing:

 '''

 mget ddd

 with:

-get filename filename.$default
+get filename filename.$default (replace

 '''